 - Fixtures and fittings and other equipment required to run the business, e.g., delivery trucks, etc.

 - If liabilities exceed assets.

-The amount of wealth which makes one for zakaat is called Nisaab.
-The Nisaab of gold and silver settled by Hazrat Muhammad(SAW) is as per the following:
+The amount of wealth that makes one for Zakat is called Nisaab.
+For example, the Nisaab of gold and Silver settled by Hazrat Muhammad(SAW) is as per the following:

 - Gold 87.48 Gram 7.50Tolas 1350Grains 2.8125Troy Oz.

 - Silver 612.36Gram 52.50Tolas 9450Grains and 19.6875 Troy Oz.

 So, Nisaab of money, stock, or bonds, other money resources is the proportionate measure of Gold or Silver.
 Nisaab is ascertained by including the money estimation of the considerable number of advantages, for example, gold, silver, coin, and so on. and in the event that it is equivalent to or in the abundance of the base Nisaab as determined in the above table, the Zakat is expected at the rate of 2.5%.

 The recipients of Zakat, according to the Quran, are as follows:

 Alms are for the poor and the needy.
 And those employed to administer (the funds); for those whose hearts have been (recently) reconciled (to truth); for those in bondage and in debt.
 And for the wayfarer: (thus is it) ordained by Allah.
 And Allah is full of Knowledge and Wisdom.

 And some hoard gold and silver and do not spend it in the way of Allah, announce to them That wealth will produce heat and a most grievous penalty (when) on the Day of Judgment in the fire of Hell.
 Then with it, they will be branded on their forehead and their flanks and backs.
 (It will be said to them) This is the treasure that you hoarded for yourselves.
 Taste then the treasure that you have been hoarding.